Conflux-Chain/conflux-documentation/docs/general/blockchain-security/create-wallet.md

 ## 1. Understanding the Essence of Wallets

-A blockchain wallet is essentially a tool for managing your private keys.
-The private key is a randomly generated string of numbers, while the mnemonic phrase is a human-readable version of the private key.
+Before diving into wallet creation, it's crucial to understand what a blockchain wallet is and how it works.

+### What is a Blockchain Wallet?

+A blockchain wallet is a digital tool that allows you to interact with blockchain networks.
+It's similar to a bank account in the traditional financial world, but with some key differences:

+1. It stores your digital assets (cryptocurrencies)
+2. It allows you to send and receive these assets
+3. Most importantly, it manages your access to these assets through cryptographic keys

+### Key Components of a Wallet

+A wallet doesn't actually store your cryptocurrencies.
+Instead, it stores the keys that prove your ownership of these assets on the blockchain.
+Here are the key components:

+1. **Random Seed**: This is a large, randomly generated number that serves as the foundation of your wallet.
+It's the most crucial piece of information.

+2. **Mnemonic Phrase**: Also known as a seed phrase or recovery phrase, this is a sequence of 12-24 common words that represents your random seed in a human-readable format.
 For example:

-- Private key: A seemingly random string of characters
-- Mnemonic phrase: Usually 12-24 easy-to-remember words

-Remember: Whoever holds the private key controls the assets in the wallet, so never tell it to anyone else or expose it on Internet.
+   "apple banana cherry dog elephant frog golf hotel igloo jelly kite lemon"

+3. **Private Key**: This is a long string of numbers and letters derived from your random seed.
+It's used to sign transactions and prove ownership of your assets.

+4. **Public Key**: Derived from your private key, this is used to generate your wallet address where you can receive funds.

+5. **Wallet Address**: This is like your account number in traditional banking.
+You can share this with others to receive funds.

+### The Importance of Securing Your Wallet

+In the blockchain world, control of your assets is tied directly to control of your private key or mnemonic phrase.
+This means:

+- Anyone with your private key or mnemonic phrase can access and transfer your assets
+- If you lose your private key or mnemonic phrase, you lose access to your assets
+- There's no "forgot password" option or customer support to help you recover lost keys

+This is why the security of your wallet is paramount.
+In the following sections, we'll discuss how to create and secure your wallet properly.

 ## 2. Choosing the Right Wallet Type for Your Needs

 There are various wallet types, including:

-- PC wallets
+- PC wallets: Installed on personal computers, suitable for frequent traders
-- Browser extension wallets
+- Browser extension wallets: Convenient for users who often interact with DApps
-- Mobile wallets
+- Mobile wallets: Access anywhere, ideal for frequent small transactions
-- Hardware wallets
+- Hardware wallets: The most secure option, best for storing large amounts
-- Web wallets
+- Web wallets: No installation required, but lower security

 Consider the following factors when choosing:

-- Frequency of use
+- Frequency of use: Frequent use requires more convenient wallets
-- Amount to be stored
+- Amount to be stored: Large amounts need more secure wallets
-- Security requirements
+- Security requirements: Different users have different security needs
-- Convenience
+- Convenience: Consider your usage habits and scenarios

 Recommendation: Consider using a hardware wallet for storing large amounts and software wallets for daily small transactions.
+This strategy balances security and convenience, reducing the risk of losing all assets if a single wallet is compromised.

 ## 3. Key Steps for Securely Obtaining a Wallet

-1. Always download from official sources
+1. Always download from official sources: Avoid downloading malicious software
-2. Verify the authenticity of the download source (e.g., website SSL certificate)
+2. Verify the authenticity of the download source (e.g., website SSL certificate): Prevent being deceived by phishing websites
-3. Verify software integrity after download (e.g., hash verification)
+3. Verify software integrity after download (e.g., hash verification): Ensure the downloaded software hasn't been tampered with
-4. Be wary of phishing websites and fake advertisements
+4. Be wary of phishing websites and fake advertisements: These are common tactics used by hackers

 Tip: Cross-verify download sources through official websites, reputable industry sites, and trusted community recommendations.
+This multi-layered verification greatly reduces the risk of downloading malicious software.

 ## 4. Security Measures When Creating a Wallet

-- Choose a secure physical environment, avoid being monitored or overlooked
+- Choose a secure physical environment, avoid being monitored or overlooked: Prevent others from recording your mnemonic phrase
-- Use a secure device, preferably new or dedicated
+- Use a secure device, preferably new or dedicated: Reduce the risk of device infection by malware
-- Consider creating important wallets in an offline environment
+- Consider creating important wallets in an offline environment: Completely isolate from network threats
-- Verify the randomness of the generated mnemonic phrase (avoid patterns in word combinations)
+- Verify the randomness of the generated mnemonic phrase (avoid patterns in word combinations): Ensure the security and uniqueness of your mnemonic phrase

+The purpose of these measures is to ensure that your private keys and mnemonic phrase are not leaked or recorded during the generation process.
+Remember, if this information falls into the wrong hands, your assets are at risk of theft.
+Taking these precautions can significantly enhance the security of your wallet.

 ## 5. Adopt a Multi-Wallet Strategy to Spread Risk

-- Allocate different wallets based on purpose: trading, storage, experimentation, etc.
+Implementing a multi-wallet strategy is crucial for enhancing security and managing your digital assets effectively.
+Here's a detailed breakdown:

+### Diversify Wallets Based on Purpose

+- **Trading Wallet**: Use a separate wallet for frequent trading activities.
+Keep only the amount you need for active trading here.

+  Example: A mobile or browser extension wallet for quick access during market movements.

+- **Storage Wallet (Cold Storage)**: Use a highly secure wallet for long-term asset storage.

+  Example: A hardware wallet kept in a safe place, disconnected from the internet.

+- **Spending Wallet**: For daily transactions and small purchases.

+  Example: A mobile wallet with a limited amount for everyday use.

+- **Experimentation Wallet**: Dedicated for testing new projects, DApps, or unfamiliar platforms.

+  Example: A separate browser extension wallet with minimal funds.

+### Risk Mitigation Strategies

+1. **Asset Distribution**: Don't keep all your assets in one wallet.
+Distribute them across multiple wallets to reduce the impact of a potential security breach.
-- Don't concentrate all assets in a single wallet
+   - Guideline: Consider keeping no more than 5-10% of your total assets in any single hot wallet.

+2. **Regular Rebalancing**: Periodically review and adjust the balance across your wallets based on your current needs and risk assessment.

+3. **Security Tiering**: Implement different levels of security for different wallets.
+   - Highest security (e.g., hardware wallet) for long-term storage
+   - Medium security for trading wallets
+   - Lower security but high convenience for small, everyday transactions

+### Testing New Projects Safely

-- Use a low-value wallet to test new projects or unfamiliar DApps
+- Always use a dedicated "experimentation" wallet when interacting with new or untrusted DApps, smart contracts, or blockchain projects.
+- Fund this wallet with only a small amount that you can afford to lose.
+- This approach isolates potential risks, protecting your main assets from scams, bugs, or malicious smart contracts.

+### Benefits of Multi-Wallet Strategy

+1. **Improved Security**: Reduces the risk of losing all assets in case of a single wallet compromise.
+2. **Better Organization**: Helps in managing different cryptocurrencies and investment strategies.
+3. **Privacy Enhancement**: Using different wallets for different purposes makes it harder to track all your activities.
+4. **Flexible Access**: Balances security and convenience for different usage scenarios.

+Remember, while using multiple wallets enhances security, it also increases the complexity of managing your assets.
+Keep detailed, secure records of all your wallets and their recovery phrases.

 ## 6. Understanding Emerging Keyless Wallet Technology